syncfusion-content/winui-docs/winui/RangeSlider/overview.md

 ---
 layout: post
-title: Overview of Syncfusion WinUI Range Slider
+title: About WinUI RangeSlider control | Syncfusion
-description: To Learn about introduction of Syncfusion WinUI Range Slider (SfRangeSlider) control and its available features.
+description: Learn about Overview support in Syncfusion WinUI RangeSlider (Range Slider) control and more details.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug
 ---

-# WinUI RangeSlider Overview
+# WinUI RangeSlider (Range Slider) Overview

 Syncfusion WinUI Range Slider is a highly interactive UI control, allowing users to select a smaller range from a larger data set.
 The range can be selected by moving the thumb along the track.
 It provides rich features such as labels, ticks, divisors, thumb styles, and tooltips.